 For your affordable biryani fix, Yakader Muslim Food at Tekka Centre is the place to be.
 Its dum biryani, served along with pappadam, a bowl of dhal and a plate of cucumber drenched in tomato sauce, is practically legendary.
 The hot seller amongst locals is definitely its mutton dum biryani.

 Yakader Muslim Food, #01-259, Tekka Centre, 665 Buffalo Road, Singapore 210665

-A groundbreaking Indian-Muslim restaurant opposite Sultan Mosque, Victory Restaurant offers timeless favourites such as murtabak and also biryani.
-Here, not only can you find the usual chicken and mutton biryani, they also serve a fish option.
+A popular Indian-Muslim restaurant opposite Sultan Mosque, Victory Restaurant offers timeless favourites such as murtabak and also biryani.
+Here, not only can you find the usual chicken and mutton biryani, but it also serves a fish option.

 Victory Restaurant, 701 North Bridge Road, Singapore 198677